lucianoext/pokemon-api/README.md

 git clone <your-repo-url>  # or use your existing local copy cd pokemon-api

+# create a `.env` file with your database connection string if you want to use other database
+DATABASE_URL=postgresql://username:password@host:port/database

 # start the app and related services
 docker compose up --build

+# Run database migrations:
+docker compose exec api alembic upgrade head
 ```

 By default the API will be available at: